WEST HAM UNITED

 Clarke S.

-Seven days later we were due to travel to Suffolk for our away match with Ipswich Town but following a couple of days of heavy rain the pitch became waterlogged.
-The fixture was called off as there was a Premier League match scheduled for the following Saturday.
+Seven days later we were due in Suffolk for the away fixture at Ipswich Town, but two days of heavy rain left the pitch waterlogged and the match was called off - especially with a Premier League game scheduled for the following Saturday.

-On Wednesday, September 30 we travelled to the south coast for an evening kick-off against Southampton.
-The Saints had the better of the first 20 minutes and went close, hitting the inside of the far post with the ball rebounding across goal and striking the inside of the near post before being collected by a grateful Steven Banks.
+On Wednesday, September 30, we headed to the south coast for an evening kick‑off against Southampton.
+The Saints came out fast, dominating the opening twenty minutes and going agonisingly close when a shot struck the inside of the far post, rolled across the goalmouth, clipped the inside of the near post and finally fell into the grateful arms of Steven Banks.

 CHARLTON ATHLETIC